JuGid/automatic-breadcrumbs/README.md

 Examples
 ========
-Those examples are the simplest example we can provide :
+Those examples are the simplest examples we can provide :

 When breadcrumbs are created automatically :
 --------------------------------------------